Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Introduction

-\paragraph{Our contributions and guide to the paper.} We first analyze both depth-1 QAOA, and a natural generalization of the classical threshold algorithm \citep{hirvonen2017large}, on $(D+1)$-regular, triangle-free Max $k$XOR instances, in Sections \ref{sec:qaoa} and \ref{sec:threshold}, respectively.
-A comparison of the obtained performance results is shown in Figure~\ref{fig:asymptoticcomparison}, motivated by the algorithms' similar performance on MaxCut \citep{hastings2019classical, Marwaha2021localclassicalmax}.
-In particular, we simplify the maximum satisfying fraction to a function of $k, D$, and a single algorithm parameter, which we optimize at every $k < 200$, for each $D < 300$ and when $D\to\infty$.
+Furthermore, this holds if the hypergraphs are not triangle-free but the parities are chosen randomly. \end{thm}

+We optimize this expression at every $k < 200$, for each $D < 300$ and when $D\to\infty$.
 The algorithm performance results also hold for arbitrary Max $k$XOR instances with random signs (parities).
 Somewhat surprisingly, for $k > 4$ and at large enough~$D$, the depth-1 QAOA outperforms the threshold algorithm.
 This analysis verifies the asymptotic performance shown by \cite{hastings2019classical} for MaxCut (a special case of Max 2XOR), and extends and improves upon \cite{farhi2015quantum}'s $\beta=\pi/4$ analysis for Max 3XOR; see Appendix~\ref{sec:max3xorworked} for a detailed presentation of the $k=3$ case.
-The proof of the QAOA's performance for $k>3$ is deferred to Appendix \ref{sec:optimizeqaoakxor}.
-See Appendix \ref{sec:comparison} for a detailed comparison of the two algorithms at fixed $k$, including a table of optimal parameters at large degree.
+See Section \ref{sec:comparison} for a comparison of the two algorithms at fixed $k$, including a table of optimal parameters at large degree.

 We then identify the optimal satisfying fraction of large random instances for all $k$.
 We do this by conducting numerical calculations of the Parisi value $P(k)$ for all $k < 35$ in Section \ref{sec:parisinumerics}.
 See Figure \ref{fig:parisicomparison} for a comparison of these results with the algorithmic analysis.
 Both algorithms are seen to perform far from optimally as $k$ increases.
-We observe that the value $P(k)$ converges to $\sqrt{2 \log{2}}$ (its large-$k$ limit) by $k=15$.
-We also show that $P(k)$ is at most $\sqrt{2 \log{2}}$ for all fixed $k$; see Appendix \ref{sec:pkupperbound}.
+We observe that the value $P(k)$ converges to $\sqrt{2 \log{2}}$ (its large-$k$ limit) by $k=15$ (see Figure \ref{fig:parisivalue}).
+We also show that $P(k)$ is at most $\sqrt{2 \log{2}}$ for all fixed $k$.
 To demonstrate the flexibility of the numerical calculation, we calculate the optimal satisfying fraction of large random $k$SAT instances, which is related to a similar spin glass model; see Appendix \ref{sec:ksat}.
 On Max 3SAT, the satisfying fraction given $m = \alpha n$ clauses is at most $7/8 + 0.278/\sqrt{\alpha}$ for high enough $\alpha$.